 “What’s the NO.1 SaaS marketing strategy that you swear by?”

-Before we begin, a disclosure: Not all companies featured are SaaS startups, but I included them anyway as the strategies apply, and they were way too good to pass up.
+Before we begin, a disclosure: not all companies featured in this post are SaaS startups, but we’ve included them anyway as the strategies apply and they were way too good to pass up.

 SaaS Marketing Strategy #1: Customer Research

 Customer research is the lifeblood of your business.

 Without customer insights and SaaS analytics, it’s impossible to build a product that customers really want, create content that drives acquisitions, and identify your best leads (let alone close them!).

 It’s precisely why Luke Genoyer, sales and marketing manager at United World Telecom, has doubled down on customer research to refine his buyer personas.

 Since improving its buyer personas, United World Telecom has: